jonathan02rv/MVVMC-SWIFTUI/README.md

 UI Layer (iOS project):
 -----------------------
-In this example, I implemented MVVM-C design pattern for UI Layer.
+In this example, I implemented MVVM-C design pattern with SwiftUI for UI Layer.
 But we can use VIPER, MVP, MVC ...

 Domain Layer (Framework project):
 ------------------------------------